-This is the fourth of a series on how China is chewing its way through the wildlife of its Asian neighbors.
+This is the fourth of a series on how China is chewing its way through the natural resources of its Asian neighbors.
 Here are the others:

 China takes more fish out of the world’s seas than the next five countries combined, in fleets underwritten by government agencies.
 In fact, China is collapsing the world’s fish stocks.
 The fish populations that once abounded along the country’s vast coastline have now all but vanished.